wollewald/ICM20948_WE/README.md

 If you are not familiar with the ICM20948 I recommend to work through the example sketches.

 When you wire the ICM-20948 you need to consider that VDD is 3.3 volts, but VDDIO is only 1.71-1.95 volts (see data sheet).
-For a 5V MCU board, I used a level shifter and additional resistors to GND.
+For a 5V MCU board, I used a level shifter and additional resistors to GND which form a voltage divider together with the internal resistors of the level shifter.

-Known issue:
+(Formerly) Known issue:
-* If you upload sketches, the magnetometer occasionally does not respond.
-If you disconnect from power and then reconnect it will work.
-For some boards, e.g. ESP32 it is the other way round: uploads work, but sometimes there are issues after re-powering.
+Before version 1.2.0, using my library caused sporadic connection issues after re-powering.
+This has been solved by setting up the magnetometer as SLV4.
+The magnetometer data reading is still done using the magnetometer as SLV0.
+Please inform me if you should still have issues.